ivsanro1/vscode-extension-python-mcp-hello-world/README.md

-# VS Code extension - MCP Tool Demo
+# VS Code extension - MCP Tool Demo (+ MCP Sampling)

 This repo is a minimal VS Code extension that shows how to expose a local MCP server launched with the extension, by using `lm.registerTool`.

 MCP is implemented as a Python MCP server (FastMCP) communicating over stdio.

 This has been tested only for VSCode Insiders `1.104.0`, which has the new `lm.registerTool` API.

+There's also an example of how to do MCP sampling (story tool), to make a completion in MCP server using local LLM from the client VSCode.

 # Screenshots